dangpham205/FinalProject_SE/README.md

 # FinalProject_SE
-Phạm Hải Đăng
+Phạm Hải Đăng <br />
-Dương Chí Kiện
+Dương Chí Kiện <br />
-\n
-To run this app:
+To run this app: <br />
-First you have to run the sql (create "cnpm" database and all the tables) through Server Explorer in View
+First you have to run the sql (create "cnpm" database and all the tables) through Server Explorer in View <br />
-\n
-After that, get the Connection String in the Properties tab of the Data Connection that you just created
+After that, get the Connection String in the Properties tab of the Data Connection that you just created <br />
-\n
 Finally, go to file GoodsReceipt.cs (line 16) and App.config (line 7) and replace the old one with your Connection String